yabinmeng/nosqlbench-build-docs/site/blog/cql-starter/cql-quickstart-cql.md

 ./nb5 activities/baselines/cql-starter.yaml default hosts=localhost localdc=datacenter1
 ```

-This command identifies that the default setting is used with the key-value args passed along
+This command identifies that the default scenario workload is used with the key-value args passed along
 for use by the cqld4 adapter.

 ### 2. Examine the results